 (N.B.: If you’re not hip to things eth(n)ospiritual, you may want to skip this post.
 Otherwise, feel free to comment.)

 FOR ME, THE SECRET TO Jewish living can be summed up in two Hebrew words: “Na’aseh v’nishmah (We will do, and we will understand).”
-This is the nation’s famous response to Moses in Exodus 24:7 (which chapter/verse combo delights my wife no end), after the prophet asks them whether or not they’re willing to lead Torah-codified lives: “Right on!
+This is the nation’s famous response to Moses in Exodus 24:7 (which chapter/verse combo delights my study-partner no end), after the prophet asks them whether or not they’re willing to lead Torah-codified lives: “Right on!
 And we’ll learn by doing.”

 “Torah” is often translated as “Law,” but a better translation would be “Instruction.”
 The sages of our tradition saw it as something alive, manifested in the day-to-day actions of ordinary people as they relate to each other and to God.
 Most of the 613 mitzvot (“commandments,” or what my teacher Rabbi Jack Gabriel translates as “God-connections”) deal with the currently defunct Temple sacrifical cult.
 But in 1931, Rabbi Yisrael Meir Kagan sifted 270 which can still be done today — and which Serious Jews consider obligatory, or at least attainable.

 When I returned to Judaism in 1997, I wanted to “do it right” and plunged headlong into a (still incomplete) study of the mitzvot.
 It occurred to me that most Jews are already doing 80 or so of these every day but don’t know it.
 And, according to Rabbi Kagan, knowing is the key: If, when your grandma enters the room, you rise because it’s good manners, that’s one experience.
 But if you do it because it’s expected by Torah, that’s another.
 Only you will know the difference.
 But isn’t that where it starts?